 Where to Drink in New Orleans | Liquid

 Cocktails are a must in New Orleans of course, but don’t forget to stop and reflect on the history behind the sparkling drink you’re guzzling on Frenchman Street.
-We took a hands-on class at Drink Lab NOLA to learn how to make the famous Hurricane.
+We took a hands-on class at New Orleans Drink Lab to learn how to make the famous Hurricane.
 You can customize your lesson, too, learning how to shake up a Sazerac and Ramos Gin Fizz while learning the history of the drinks in New Orleans and the future of craft cocktails.
 Boozy & educational!

 Tucked away in the Bywater neighborhood is The Country Club, a fun retreat from the hustle and bustle of downtown.
 We bypassed the restaurant and made straight for the lush poolside bar.
 On hot summer days, this is the place to be!